-Our schools have a 'zero-tolerance' approach to harmful sexual behaviour of any kind, and any inappropriate behaviour is challenged and addressed.
+Our Trust has a 'zero-tolerance' approach to harmful sexual behaviour of any kind, and any inappropriate behaviour is challenged and addressed.
 We work in accordance with all statutory guidance in relation to such behaviours and with other agencies as appropriate.

 We seek to teach our pupils about healthy and respectful relationships, boundaries and consent, equality, the law and how to keep themselves safe (on and offline).
+This is in line with our Online Safety, RSE, and behaviour policies.